-Seven field experiments conducted between 2005 and 2009 compared NILs of wheat varying for major dwarfing genes, replicated in complete randomized blocks (Table 1).
+Seven field experiments compared near-isogenic lines (NILs) of wheat varying for major dwarfing genes, replicated in complete randomized blocks (Table 1).
 Replication, plot lengths and seed rate varied with experiment (Table 1).
-All experiments were conducted within the same 10 ha site at the Crops Research Unit, Sonning, University of Reading, UK (51°29'N, 0°56'W, 35 m asl), on a free-draining sandy loam (9% (by volume) clay, particle size $<0.2~\mu m;~19\%~silt,~2-20~\mu m;~72\%~sand,~20-2000~\mu m;~pH=6.3-7.1)$ overlying coarse red-brown sand.
-The site is divided between an area receiving synthetic agrochemicals and fertilizers, managed conventionally, and an area managed organically since 2001 (Addisu et al. 2009).
+All experiments were conducted within the same 10 ha site at the Crops Research Unit, Sonning, University of Reading, UK (51° 29' N, 0° 56' W), on a free-draining sandy loam (9% clay, particle size<0.2 μm; 19% silt, 2-20 μm; 72% sand, 20-2000 μm; pH=6.3-7.1) overlying coarse red-brown sand.
+The site is split between an area receiving synthetic agrochemicals and fertilizers, managed conventionally, and an area managed organically since 2001 (Addisu et al. 2009).
 The experiments on both the conventional and organic areas followed 2-3 year leys: perennial ryegrass plus clover on the organic area, and unfertilized perennial ryegrass on the conventional area.
-The aim was to contrast the high autumn N availability typical after a clover-rich ley in organic rotations with the more depleted autumn N-availability likely in many conventional combinable crop rotations.
+The aim was to contrast the high autumn N availability typical after a clover-rich ley in organic rotations, with the more depleted autumn N-availability likely in many conventional combinable crop rotations.
 Before ploughing, the grass ley in the conventional area was destroyed with 1.8 kg/ha glyphosate; an insecticide, chlorpyriphos (0.45 kg/ha) was also applied in 2006.
-Soil was tested for pH, phosphorous, potassium and magnesium availability (MAFF 1986), and corrective nutrients applied as appropriate.
-In the organic area the ley was tightly mown.
+Soil was tested for pH, phosphorous, potassium and magnesium availability (Anon.
+1986), and corrective nutrients applied as appropriate.
+In the organic area the ley was mown tightly.
 On both areas, turf was buried by mould-board ploughing to 300 mm.
-On the organic areas, stale-seed beds were prepared and destroyed three times on a 10-day cycle with a power harrow (Lely Roterra), before a final pass with the power harrow on both areas.
+On the organic areas, stale-seed beds were prepared and destroyed 3 times on a 10 day cycle with a power harrow (Lely Roterra), before a final pass with the power harrow on both areas.

-Untreated seeds were drilled on a single day within each year between 21 September and 4 October at a nominal depth of 50 mm, in rows 120 mm apart in 2 m-wide plots separated by 0.5 m double-width track wheelings.
+Untreated seeds were drilled between 21 September and 4 October at a nominal depth of 50 mm, on 120 mm rows in 2 m wide plots separated by 0.5 m double-width track wheelings.
 Weather data (Fig. 1) were recorded at an automated meteorological station at the site.